Higher education in the United States: Functions

 Many of the world's top universities, as ranked by mainly British and American ranking organizations, are in the United States.
 The U.S. also has the most Nobel Prize winners in history, with 403 (having won 406 awards).
 Strong research funding helped 'elite American universities' dominate global rankings in the early 21st century, making them attractive to international students, professors and researchers.
 Other countries, though, are offering incentives to compete for researchers as funding is threatened in the U.S. and U.S. dominance of international rankings has lessened.

 U.S. higher education has also been blighted by fly-by-night schools, diploma mills, visa mills, and predatory for-profit colleges.
 There have been some attempts to reform it through federal policy such as gainful employment regulations and the Department of Education's College Scorecard, which publishes data on the socio-economic diversity, SAT/ACT scores, graduation rates, and average earnings and debt of graduates at all colleges.

+As part of their administrative and governance functions, universities also receive internal legal guidance on compliance with federal antitrust law, particularly regarding coordination with peer institutions on hiring practices, compensation, information sharing, and collaborative purchasing or research activities.

 According to Pew Research Center, public opinion about colleges has been declining, especially among Republicans.
 The higher education industry has been criticized for being unnecessarily expensive, providing a difficult-to-measure service which is seen as vital but in which providers are paid for inputs instead of outputs, which is beset with federal regulations that drive up costs, and payments coming from third parties, not users.
 In a 2018 Pew survey, 61 percent of those polled said that U.S. higher education was headed in the wrong direction.
 A 2019 Gallup survey found that, among graduates who strongly felt a purpose in life was important, "only 40 percent said they had found a meaningful career after college."